 Currently there are no magic bullet migraine headache cures.
-There are, however, numerous medicines and alternative therapies that claim to help provide effective pain relief.
+There are, however, numerous medicines, treatments and alternative therapies that claim to help provide effective pain relief.
 Many have been clinically proven to assist in pain reduction.

 And with today's technology there are new migraine treatment innovations all the time.

 To date, what I have found to be truly effective is:

 If you have mild headaches, you can start with the more natural options, and lifestyle changes listed below.
 But if your headaches are moderate or severe, you may need to consider prescription medications and a treatment strategy.

 Discuss your situation with your doctor, for any head pain, this is your first port of call.

 Once you have the right diagnosis of migraine, your next step is to find effective pain relief.
 It is worth considering all of these in your pursuit of pain relief, even though technically there are no migraine headache cures, YET!
 You can find relief in many ways.

 Surgical treatments to reduce the frequency and severity of migraines are now available as a potential migraine headache cure.
 Surgery is normally used as a last resort, but I wanted to put it first because of all the new developments.